acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 FROM {{ ref(`taxi_zone_lookup`) }}
 ```

 The `ref()` function references underlying tables and views in the Data Warehouse.
 When compiled, it will build the dependencies and resolve the correct schema for us.
-So, if Bigquery contains a schema/dataset called `dbt_dev` inside the `my_project` database which we are using for development and it contains a table called `stg_green_tripdata`, then the following code  ...
+So, if BigQuery contains a schema/dataset called `dbt_dev` inside the `my_project` database which we are using for development and it contains a table called `stg_green_tripdata`, then the following code  ...

 ```SQL
 WITH green_data AS (